Brioche French Toast

-If you can’t find brioche bread, you can use any thick sliced bread, like Texas toast, Challah, or French bread.
+If you can’t find brioche bread, you can use any thick sliced bread, like Texas toast, Challah, Sourdough bread or French bread.

-French toast made with brioche bread requires just a handful of simple ingredients, plus two unique ingredients (honey & orange zest) that really take this French toast to the next level.
-Here’s what you’ll need to make this homemade french toast recipe:
+French toast made with brioche bread requires just a handful of simple ingredients, plus two unique ingredients (honey & orange zest) that really take this to the next level.
+Here’s what you’ll need:

 - Brioche bread.
 Definitely the best bread for French toast!
 Brioche bread is rich, buttery and fluffy.
-French toast made with sandwich bread is no comparison!
+Making this with sandwich bread is no comparison!
 I love the variety from Trader Joe’s, but you can also find it at your local bakery and most grocery stores will carry it.

 - Eggs.
 Six large eggs is the perfect amount to serve 5 people 2 slices each.

 - Milk.
-Whole milk will give you the best results, but I’ve also successfully made this French toast with almond milk.
+Whole milk will give you the best results, but I’ve also successfully made this with almond milk.

 - Honey.
-Most French toast recipes use maple syrup or sugar, but when I saw that Ina Garten used honey to make French toast, I knew it would be a winner and it totally is!
+Most French toast recipes use maple syrup or sugar, but when I saw that Ina Garten used honey as a sweetener, I knew it would be a winner and it totally is!

 - Orange zest.
 Another tip from the Barefoot Contessa!
-The addition of orange zest sets this French toast apart from others, in a really good way!
+The addition of orange zest sets this recipe apart from others, in a really good way!

 - Cinnamon.
-A must for French toast.
+A must!
 It adds that perfect spiciness that pairs so well with all of the other delicious flavors.
 You could even add a pinch of nutmeg too!